 Have you considered taking a collaborative approach to the assessment process?
 The unit responsible for equality and diversity, the relevant policy/program owner, the human resources department or student services may all have a role to play.

-See below for a of questions that can help you to collect this information.
+See below for a checklist of questions that can help you to collect this information.
 It is a good idea to work in teams or with a colleague to consider these questions.

 Guiding questions: Information to understand the policy context